Labour force participation ticks down

 In recent months, the labour-force participation rate has mostly ticked up or held steady, possibly indicating a tightening labour market as people who were previously discouraged from looking for work move back into the labour market.

-According to the November jobs report, the labour force participation rate ticked down to 62.7% from 62.8% in October.
+According to the October jobs report, the labour force participation rate ticked back down slightly to 62.8%, just below the 62.9% rate in September.

-NOW WATCH: The 3 worst things you do when you wash your face — according to a dermatologist
+NOW WATCH: A mysterious cloud moving 700,000 mph is going to collide with our galaxy — here’s what will happen

 Business Insider Emails & Alerts